sudhanshudalela/sudhanshudalela/README.md

 - Hi, I’m Sudhanshu Dalela
 - I’m a Master's student, specializing in Business Analytics from the University of California, San Diego
-- During my Master's, I took many interesting courses like Unstructured Data, Recommender Systems, Bayesian ML, Big Data Analytics, Customer Analytics, Fraud Analytics, etc.
+- During my Master's, I took many interesting courses like Unstructured Data, Recommender Systems, Bayesian ML, Big Data Analytics, Customer Analytics, Fraud Analytics, and Scalable Analytics
 - Most of the courses required expertise in Python and SQL
-- Also, I've completed many MOOCs pertaining to Machine Learning, Depp Learning, etc. and applied the learnings in the above courses
+- Also, I've completed some mainstream MOOCs pertaining to Machine Learning and Depp Learning and applied their learnings in the above courses
 - I've previously worked with Ernst & Young with the Analytics team for 2 years
 - Currently, I'm looking for full-time opportunities as a Data Scientist, Data Engineer, Analyst in the US and actively applying for the same
 - You can reach me on [LinkedIn](https://www.linkedin.com/in/sudhanshudalela/) for more information